mneucollins/HumanitiesIowa/wp-content/plugins/foobox-image-lightbox/readme.txt

 Donate link: http://fooplugins.com
 Tags: lightbox,media,images,gallery,modal
 Requires at least: 3.5.1
-Tested up to: 3.9
+Tested up to: 4.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A responsive image lightbox for WordPress galleries
+A responsive image lightbox for WordPress galleries & Foo Gallery

 == Description ==

 FooBox was the first lightbox to take responsive layout seriously.
 Not only does it scale images to look better on phones, but it rearranges it's button controls to look great in both portrait or landscape orientation.

+Works with most image gallery plugins, but works best with our free [FooGallery](http://wordpress.org/plugins/foogallery/) plugin.

 **Features**